jwrr/lued/README.md

 Status Line - done
   Top-line bug when window is narrow.  missing <cr>

+grep - done
+  alt+gg - list all matches in all open files alt+GG - list all matches in file alt+grep - lis all matches in glob of open files

+tabs at start of line - done
+  When on a blankline or in the leading whitespace the <tab> has two behaviors.
+  If the cursor is before the first non-whitespace of the previos line then the cursor will align to the previous line's first non-whitespace.
+If the cursor is at or after the previous line's first non-whitespace then the cursor will advance to the next indent level.

 ==============================
-alt+grep - list all matches in all open files alt+Grep - list all matches in file find - highlight all matches number all matches. alt+f# jumps to the specific match
+find - highlight all matches number all matches. alt+f# jumps to the specific match

 jah finds start_col of next word and after paste adds spaced to current word as needed to align next word to same start_col.